kennethbruskiewicz/notan/README.md

 ## Features

 * Separate userspaces and environments for Work, Study and Play (autoenv + login to restrict folder views)
 * Doom Emacs configured for notetaking and lecture media, and made discoverable levels.
-Uses `argument-mode` and `dumlat`.
+Uses `dumlat`.
 * Torrent and Media Downloader for courserware
 * Spaced Repetition for the command line and on desktop
 * Discoverable commands in shell with `navi`, `fish`-like features, and more